Thousands Attend Fundraiser To Restore Johnny Cash Home

 George Jones called Cash his "dearest friend in Nashville" before performing "I Got Stripes."
-He also drew huge applause playing his own hit "He Stopped Loving Her Today."
+He also drew huge applause playing his own huge hit "He Stopped Loving Her Today."

 Rosanne Cash shared stories with the crowd of what it was like growing up the daughter of Johnny Cash.
 Before performing "Tennessee Flat Top Box" she said when she recorded it in the 1980s she didn’t immediately realize her father had written it, saying she had heard it so often as a child that she assumed it was an old song that was in the public domain.